MicrosoftDocs/VBA-Docs/api/Access.Application.HyperlinkPart.md

 You use the  **HyperlinkPart** method to return one of three values from a Hyperlink field or the displayed value.
 The value returned depends on the setting of the _part_ argument.
 The _part_ argument is optional.
 If it's not used, the function returns the value Microsoft Access displays for the hyperlink (which corresponds to the **acDisplayedValue** setting for the _part_ argument).
 The returned values can be one of the four parts of the Hyperlink field ( _displaytext_,  _address_,  _subaddress_, or  _screentip_), the full address,  _address_# _subaddress_, or the value Microsoft Access displays for the hyperlink.

+> [!NOTE]
- **Note**  If you use the  **HyperlinkPart** method in a query, the _part_ argument is required and you can't use the constants listed above but must use the actual value instead.
+> If you use the  **HyperlinkPart** method in a query, the _part_ argument is required and you can't use the constants listed above but must use the actual value instead.

 When a value is provided in the  _displaytext_ part of a Hyperlink field, the value displayed by Microsoft Access will be the same as the _displaytext_ setting.
 When there's no value in the _displaytext_ part of a Hyperlink field, the value displayed will be the _address_ or _subaddress_ part of the Hyperlink field, depending on which value is first present in the field.